Access and use the New Computerised Transit System (NCTS) to submit electronic Union Transit (UT) declarations.

-- have automatic ‘timed-out’ release of goods, provided that no control decision is taken by the office of departure - depending upon the conditions of authorisation, ‘time-out’ may be outside the normal opening hours of the office of destination
+- have automatic ‘timed-out’ release of goods, if no control decision is taken by the office of departure - depending upon the conditions of authorisation, ‘time-out’ may be outside the normal opening hours of the office of destination

 Authorised consignees are approved to:

-- receive the goods and documentation direct to their own premises, or another authorised location, for example a port/airport or other approved place, without the requirement to present the goods and TAD to customs at the office of destination
+- receive the goods and documentation direct to their own premises, or another authorised location, for example a port, airport or other approved place, without the need to present the goods and TAD to customs at the office of destination

 - send their arrival notification message to the relevant office electronically

-- receive automatic ‘timed-out’ permission to unload the goods, provided that the goods are not subject to further controls or inspections by the office of destination - depending upon the conditions of authorisation, ‘time-out’ may be outside of the normal opening hours of the office of departure
+- receive automatic ‘timed-out’ permission to unload the goods, if the goods are not subject to further controls or inspections by the office of destination - depending upon the conditions of authorisation, ‘time-out’ may be outside of the normal opening hours of the office of departure

 Applications for simplified procedures